Become a Volunteer

 What is expected of a LandSAR volunteer

-A potential volunteer should have the appropriate backcountry skills and a commitment to learn.
+A potential volunteer should have the appropriate backcountry skills, knowledge and experience to operate safely in a search and rescue environment, along with a commitment to learn.
 We can train you from there.
-All LandSAR volunteers undergo training and maintain a training programme to ensure LandSAR groups possess the range of professional skills, local knowledge of terrain and conditions, and experience for search and rescue incidents in their locality and region.
+All LandSAR volunteers undergo training to attain and maintain role competency to ensure LandSAR groups possess the range of professional skills, local knowledge of terrain and conditions, and experience for search and rescue incidents in their locality and region.

 To be useful on a typical bush SAR operation, you need to be fit enough to keep moving in rough country for 8 hours at a time.
 Stamina rather than speed is a pre-requisite.
 Some search tasks, however, require only low levels of fitness so don’t be put off if you think you are not fit enough.
 When you apply to join SAR, we will ask you to disclose any medical conditions that you present with and any medication that you are taking.
 Please be honest because we ask these questions for your safety, and for the safety of those around you.
 Examples of common medical conditions among SAR volunteers include asthma, allergies, diabetes, and impaired vision.
 If we need more information, we will consult with you and seek medical or pharmacological advice.
 You can also ask your GP if you are unsure.

 Volunteers must provide food, clothing and equipment for their own personal needs.
 In addition to the usual outdoor clothing, footwear, storm gear, gloves and headwear, LandSAR volunteers should pack enough food/drink for at least 24 hours.
 Volunteers should also be prepared to stay out overnight and are expected to liaise with fellow team members about tents/flys/bivvy bags.

 Generally members must be able to either get themselves to the designated assembly area or a transport pick-up point.
 Volunteers may also be able to make arrangements to share transport with other members.